valancej/anchore-eks/README.md

 ## Prerequisites

-Verify that you have access to and understand the following resources as they will be utilized throughout this guide:
+Verify that you have access to and understand the following as they will be utilized throughout this guide:

 - [eksctl](https://eksctl.io/)
 - [Cluster Autoscaler on AWS](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/aws)